 We gave treatment farmers AI success rates for these three to six veterinarians, and the average price of the service, during the second follow-up call.17 The clearinghouse then sent a follow-up SMS with the same information.
-If farmers requested it, we also gave them veterinarians' phone numbers, information on average farmer-reported satisfaction with veterinarians on a 1-5 scale, and information on any other veterinarian in our system.
+We also gave farmers veterinarians' phone numbers and, if they requested it, information on average farmer-reported satisfaction with veterinarians on a 1-5 scale, and information on any other veterinarian in our system.